 We recommend capturing no more than 80Ha in one flight to ensure everything gets processed within 48 hours.

 For reporting, different stakeholders require different granularities.
 A high-level report might contain site-wide statistics, while more granular reports might split the progress by zone.
 These reporting levels don’t have to be the same as the working regions.
-Work is typically planned very granularly, while reporting happens at a higher level.
+Work is typically planned granularly, while reporting happens at a higher level.

 4. Invest in proper site setup

-You can capture a lot of interesting information directly by using drones without requiring any additional setup.
+You can capture a lot of interesting information directly by using drones without requiring additional setup.
 However, by investing some time in the setup, you can simplify flight planning, streamline reporting, and gain further insights.